 - V. Arunajatesan, K. A. Wilson and B. Subramaniam, “Pressure-tuning the Effective Diffusivity of Near-critical Reaction Mixtures in Mesoporous Catalysts,” Industrial and Engineering Chemistry Research, 42, 2639-2643 (2003).

-Intensifying Hydrogenations, Syngas Reactions in Near-critical Reaction Media
+Intensifying Hydrogenations, Syngas Reactions in Conventional and Near-critical Reaction Media

 - D. J. Bochniak and B. Subramaniam, "Fischer-Tropsch Synthesis in Near-Critical n-Hexane: Pressure-Tuning Effects," AIChE Journal, 44, 1889-96 (1998).